 How Kybella Works

 Kybella breaks down excess fat cells over a period of time; an average patient requires two to four treatments to reach their cosmetic goals.
 The treatment area is injected with a natural compound in the body called deoxycholic acid that breaks down the extra fat cells.
 When this process occurs, the body naturally removes the excess cells over a period of time, which results in a natural more defined chin.
-Remember, this treatment is for targeting fat tissue only – if you suffer from loose skin around the chin, Kybella may not be the best option for you.
+Remember, this treatment is for targeting fat tissue only – if you suffer from the loose skin around the chin, Kybella may not be the best option for you.

 Who Performs The Procedure?